Between the Golden Gate and Alcatraz, these films shot in San Francisco

 Being a Cinephile in San Francisco

-With 103 screens in 35 cinemas, the city will turn the heads of any film lover.
-Smaller exhibitors share the audience with larger 4D and IMAX complexes, while offering a varied selection of national and international cinema.
-Indulge in the comfort of the Foreign Cinema, with its oysters and food menu that perfectly match their programming, or marvel at the lavish facades of the Balboa, Presidio or Century, before diving into their dark rooms.
-The mild summer weather also allows for many outdoor screenings, of which the Dolores Park is probably the most popular.
-If you're lucky, or have the foresight, head to the San Francisco International Film Festival in early May, the oldest film festival in the United States, founded in 1957.
-As for theaters, you will find these films in the Castro, Vogue, Roxie and Victoria theaters which are dressed each year in the event's colors.
-Finally, the journey of any good movie lover in San Francisco would not be complete without a stop at the city's two film museums: the Walt Disney Family Museum located in the Presidio and dedicated to the life and work of Walt Disney, and the San Francisco Film Museum.
-Also keep an eye out for the SFMOMA's programming and temporary exhibitions, as this museum is also one of the top places for the seventh art, in this city that is a paradise for film lovers of all genres, from all walks of life and for all audiences.
+With 103 screens in 35 cinemas, the city is sure to turn the heads of any seventh-art enthusiast.
+Small exhibitors share the audience with large 4D and IMAX complexes, while offering a varied selection of national and international cinema.
+Indulge in the comfort of the Foreign Cinema, with its oysters and food menu that perfectly match their programming, or marvel at the sumptuous façades of the Balboa, Presidio or Century, before plunging into their darkened rooms.
+Summer's mild climate also makes for numerous outdoor screenings, of which those in Dolores Park are undoubtedly the most popular.
+In early May, the San Francisco International Film Festival, the oldest in the United States, was founded in 1957.
+As for theatres, you'll find these films in the Castro, Vogue, Roxie and Victoria cinemas, which each year dress up in the colors of the event.
+Last but not least, a trip to San Francisco would not be complete without a stop at the city's two film museums: the Walt Disney Family Museum in the Presidio, dedicated to the life and work of Walt Disney, and the San Francisco Film Museum.
+Keep an eye out for the SFMoMA's programming and temporary exhibitions, too, as this museum is one of the city's seventh art hotspots, ideal for film lovers of all genres and backgrounds.